 In a nutshell, Marketing focuses on market research, product or service development, and brand alignment, while Advertising strictly deals with promoting a product, service, or brand.

-Here more things that are different between Marketing and Advertising:
+Here are more things that are different between Marketing and Advertising:

 - Marketing is much broader than Advertising.
 It aims to identify target audiences and customer needs and uses market insights to determine how a company’s products, services, or brand can meet those needs.